 The shot being illustrated below, which required a good dose of english being applied to the cue ball, and then hits hard towards the front left pocket at practically the exact entrance to the right of that pocket...then it veers off to the left, and then the english still has the force behind it, recocheys to the right, and then impressively scoots along the back of the pool table and hits the ball on the right and that ball goes into the pocket...it's a beautiful shot and everything has to be perfect with the amount of english being placed on the cue ball along with the cue ball hitting that exact entrance to corner of that left pocket...for it to be successful.
 If the shot is inaccurate the cue ball will just end up in that pocket to the left and you end up looking like a fool.

 I actually made this shot in a game I was playing in-but I was lucky and anyone else making this shot will be lucky too.
 A humble and quiet guy, who spent time in prison for selling drugs, taught me this shot.
-If that yellow (1) ball in the upper right corner is the ball you are required to make then this is one way to send the cue ball in a direction that can get it there.
+If that yellow (1) ball in the upper right corner is the ball you are required to make (or required to make contact with per the rules), then this is one way to send the cue ball, that is all buttered up with the proper english, in a direction that can get it there.

 Now, to do this shot above, you have to shoot the cue ball hard but not that hard), in order get the desired result.
 And the occasion for needing to perform this shot will come very seldom.
 Also, players who rely on banking their shots are violating the "sure-shot rule."

-My favorite shot was any shot being shot into the side pockets.
-The accuracy needed for this particular
+My favorite shot was any shot being shot into a side pocket-which there are only two.
+The accuracy needed for this particular shot is astounding

-In addition to the shot seen above, he showed me other techniques too like using Massè with the cue ball.
+In addition to the shot seen above, he showed me other techniques too, like using Massè with the cue ball.
 I actually learned to do this shot also.
 It's not as impressive as the shot seen above.
-The Massè shot requires cue ball english placed at the top, coming somewhat in a down motion to get the spin needed to curve the cull ball around the ball in front of it...to hit that ball you are aiming for.
+The Massè shot requires cue ball english placed at the top, coming somewhat in a down motion to get the spin needed to curve the cull ball around the ball in front of it...to hit that ball you are aiming for in which you need to make actual contact as per rules.

 It's a cute shot but it is not a for-sure shot and I never wanted to use this technique unless absolutely needed to.
 Your goal is to position your future shots to where needing to use Massè isn't necessary.
 In fact, this particular shot, if not properly done, will easily place a rip in the table felt.